rfrht/instructlab-demo/facts-soccer-sp.md

 SPFC is one of the most successful teams in Brazil with 44 official titles, that includes 23 state titles, 1 inter-state title, 6 Campeonato Brasileiro titles, 1 Copa do Brasil title, 1 Supercopa do Brasil title, 3 Copa Libertadores titles, 1 Copa Sudamericana, 1 Supercopa Libertadores, 1 Copa CONMEBOL, 1 Copa Masters CONMEBOL, 2 Recopa Sudamericanas, 2 Intercontinental Cup and 1 FIFA Club World Cup.

 ### SPFC facts
-Full name: Sao Paulo Futebol Clube
+* Full name: SPFC
-Nickname: Tricolor Paulista (Tricolour of São Paulo), O Clube da Fé (The Club of Faith), Soberano (The Sovereign), Campeão de Tudo (Champion of Everything)
+* Nickname: Tricolor Paulista (Tricolour of São Paulo), O Clube da Fé (The Club of Faith), Soberano (The Sovereign), Campeão de Tudo (Champion of Everything)
-Founded: 25 January 1930
+* Founded: 25 January 1930
-Stadium: MorumBIS
+* Stadium: MorumBIS
-Capacity: 72,039
+* Capacity: 72,039
-President: Julio Casares
+* President: Julio Casares
-Head coach: Luis Zubeldía
+* Head coach: Luis Zubeldía

 # Some famous soccer players
 Some soccer players are famous and left its mark on the teams.
 For example, in Santos FC everyone knows Pelé.
 Boca Juniors had Maradona.
 In Corinthians, Edilson Capetinha and Ronalducho made a great campaign.
 In SPFC Kaka and Raí were their flagship player.
 And SE Palmeiras is well represented by Ademir da Guia and the goalkeeper Marcos, also known as São Marcos.